Earth Talk

 Who is the Earth Talk Community for?

-Most of the community (now 54 people, in Autumn 2025) are artists, museum or heritage workers, well-being workers, or wildlife & environmental workers.
+Most of the community (now 56 people) are artists, museum or heritage workers, well-being workers, or wildlife & environmental workers.

 There are no qualifications to join, or restrictions on where people come from.
 The main limitations are: